KhalidAliFarah/Face-Recognition-For-Security-System-/README.md

 -  15 files

-# E TRAINING FOR FACE CHARACTER RECOGNITION MODEL
+# E. TRAINING FOR FACE CHARACTER RECOGNITION MODEL

 Now we are ready to train our model using Keras, Tensorflow.